akilmuh/profile/README.md

 # Muh.
 Akil

 👋 Hi!
 I am Muh.
-Akil, a graduate of Statistics with a strong interest in data administration and management, data entry and data analyst.
+Akil, a graduate of Statistics with a strong interest in data administration and management, data entry, and data analyst.
 I enjoy analyzing data and using tools like SQL, Excel and spreadsheets to uncover insights.

 📍 **Location:** Makassar, Indonesia
 📧 **Email:** muh.akilbs@gmail.com